 Diabetes is an insidious disease that affects a lot of people around the world.
 The disease may go unnoticed for years, with only changes in urination and thirst being present.
 Over time however, if left undiagnosed and untreated, it will severely decrease the quality of living or may even cause death.

-Diabetes can lead to many serious diseases that are associated with cardiac activity, functions of the vessels, liver, nervous system, etc. The main symptom of diabetes is either high or low blood sugar levels compared with those of a healthy person.
+Diabetes can also lead to a multitude of complications, that may include heart, blood vessels, liver, nervous system, etc. The primary symptom of diabetes is either increased or decreased blood sugar levels.

 Treatment of diabetes with stem cells